DBozhinovski/beerjs.mk/src/content/en/announcements/033-vol4-announcement.md

 ## Presentations

 1. "Start with the technical design document" - Stojan Dimitrovski
-2. "Level Up Your Code Quality: Effective Test Automation on Frontend Development" - Borche Davchev
+2. "Level Up Your Code Quality: Effective Test Automation in Frontend Development" - Borche Davchev
 3. "HTMX: Html on steroids" - Aleksandar Kostadinovski

 Expect an informal event with 30 min. presentations.
 We're making efforts to provide (free) some beer 🍻